opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

-If you run a query with an incorrect phrase:
+This example includes as incorrect phrase:

 ```json
 POST shakespeare/_search